metamn/wp/theme/README.md

 * 'See more products' clicks are under 1%
 => pagination/infinite scrolling is obsolete
-* Responsive is done via Sass
+* Responsive design is done via Sass
+* Responsive images are done via noscript